 Meet The Staff

-Jean-Philippe Primout has an M.A. in French Language Acquisition and a second M.A. in European Studies.
-As a Center Coordinator, he is responsible for a variety of center activities (orientation, field trips, I.T,…).
-As Director of CIEE Paris' Summer Language and Culture program, Jean-Philippe is in charge of all aspects of the program.
-Jean-Philippe has studied, worked and lived in several countries in Europe and he uses this experience to best address student learning needs.
-Jean-Philippe is also a professor of French in the Contemporary French Study program and teaches the Seminar on Living and Learning.
+Jean-Philippe Primout has an M.A. in French language acquisition and a second M.A. in European studies.
+As a center coordinator, he is responsible for a variety of center activities, including orientation, field trips, and information technology.
+As director of CIEE Summer Language and Culture program in Paris, Jean-Philippe is in charge of all aspects of the program.
+Jean-Philippe has studied, worked and lived in several countries in Europe, and he uses this experience to best address student needs.
+Jean-Philippe is also a professor of French in CIEE’s Contemporary French Studies program and teaches the Seminar on Living and Learning.

 Where You'll Study